© Crown copyright 2020

 Through our intimidation policy, we support any staff member who is threatened and at genuine risk due to their employment with us.

 During your employment, you will have been given security advice on how to minimise any resulting risks.
 Our intimidation policy is a responsive approach which seeks to manage the risk to your safety or that of your immediate family and provides levels of support sufficient to address the threat.

 A claim can be made by any current or former local staff who have been employed directly by the UK government in Afghanistan since 2001, from the first day of their employment, regardless of their role, job or length of service.

 2. Making a claim

-Local staff who have intimidation concerns should contact the Labour Support Unit (LSU) in Kabul on 0792 907 303.
-They will pass your case to the Intimidation Investigation Unit (IIU) who should call you back within 24 hours.
+Local staff who have intimidation concerns should contact the Intimidation Investigation Unit (IIU) in Kabul on 0792 907 303.
+The team should call you back within 24 hours.
 They will discuss your case with you and make an initial assessment of the threat you and/or your immediate family are facing.
 If our assessment is that the threat is immediate and life threatening, we will take steps to help you ensure your safety.